 Set a hard cap of 10 references per bucket on the first pass.
 When you allow unlimited collection, the board becomes a scrapbook.
 The cap forces quality judgment early.

 Where Storyflow helps: Use the canvas to create three labelled zones and drop each image into the right bucket as you collect it.
 Because Storyflow supports image uploads and previews directly on the board, you can see atmosphere, framing, and detail references in relationship rather than in three disconnected tabs.
+If you would rather not build the zones yourself, the Brand Moodboard template and the Filmmaking Moodboard template open with the reference structure already laid out.

 Common mistake: Mixing every type of reference together immediately, which makes it much harder to see whether the board is coherent or merely busy.